niallw/Redirected-Walking-Thresholds/README.md

 This is part of a research study that measured RDW rotation thresholds considering different conditions including FOV, disrtactor presence, gender, and simulator sickness.
 This work is a collaboration between Niall Williams and Dr. Tabitha Peck.
-The paper summarizing our results has been accepted for publication to the IEEE VR journal.
+The paper summarizing our results has been accepted for publication to a top VR journal, IEEE TVCG.
 It is currently under revision.

 ### Images
 Some screenshots of the experiment are below.
 I also hosted the slides I presented on my website.
 These slides can be found [here](https://niwilliams.com/projects/RDW_Slides.pptx).